PratikAghor/lec_notes/README.md

 2. Group theory and ring theory factoids from 'Abstract Algebra' by Dummit and Foote and `Groups and Symmetry' by M. A. Armstrong.

-3. Basic Fluid Mechanics: Some problems on the fundamentals of fluid dynamics.
+3. Fluid Dynamics: Some problems on the fundamentals of fluid dynamics, Stokes flow (low Reynolds)